 Preventing return fraud

-1. Checking the IP address associated with return requests helps detect multiple returns requested from the same locations.
+1. Checking theย IP addressย associated with return requests helps detect multiple returns requested from the same location.

 All these defense mechanisms can be enhanced by employing machine learning algorithms and artificial intelligence to analyze customer behavior and detect unusual patterns indicative of return fraud.